-HAWAII 125-0, SERIES DANNO CERTIFICATE
+HAWAII 125-0, SERIES DANNO A B CERTIFICATE

 THIS SERIES CERTIFICATE IS SUBORDINATED IN RIGHT OF PAYMENT IN ALL RESPECTS TO THE NOTES REFERRED TO WITHIN.
 THIS SERIES CERTIFICATE IS SUBJECT TO RESTRICTIONS ON TRANSFER AS FOLLOWS:

 THIS SERIES CERTIFICATE HAS NOT BEEN REGISTERED UNDER THE SECURITIES ACT OF 1933, AS AMENDED (THE ASECURITIES ACT@), OR ANY STATE SECURITIES LAWS.
 THE TRUST HAS NOT BEEN REGISTERED UNDER THE INVESTMENT COMPANY ACT OF 1940, AS AMENDED (THE AINVESTMENT COMPANY ACT@).
 SALES OR OTHER TRANSFERS OF THIS SERIES CERTIFICATE MAY BE MADE ONLY TO ACCREDITED INVESTORS AS DEFINED UNDER RULE 501 UNDER THE SECURITIES ACT, WHO ARE AU.S.
 PERSONS,@ WHO ARE NOT AENRON COMPETITORS@ AND WHO ARE NOT ABENEFIT PLAN INVESTORS@ AS SUCH TERMS ARE DEFINED BELOW.